restatedev/service-protocol/service-invocation-protocol.md

 ### Message stream

-In order to execute a service method invocation, Service endpoint and Restate Runtime open a single stream between the Runtime and the Service endpoint.
-Given 10 concurrent service method invocations to a Service endpoint, there are 10 concurrent streams, each of them mapping to a specific invocation.
+In order to execute a service method invocation, service endpoint and restate Runtime open a single stream between the runtime and the service endpoint.
+Given 10 concurrent service method invocations to a service endpoint, there are 10 concurrent streams, each of them mapping to a specific invocation.

 This stream is implemented using HTTP, and depending on the deployment environment and the HTTP version it can operate